ricardojalv1/past-projets/README.md

 **7 - Decision Tree and KNN** is a folder containing the notebook and report of a machine learning assignment where we had to use a decision tree and a KNN algorithm to predict survival and diagnosis with medical data.
 This was undertaken in the context of my COMP **551 - Applied Machine Learning** class.

+**8 - Spotify Class Prediction** is an exploration of using neural networks to predict the category of a song according to Spotify data.
+This was done in the context of my **INSY 463 Deep Learning for Business Analytics** class.

 **More machine learning and forecasting projects to come.**